Slas1/DistriExerMandatory2/README.md

 # Mandatory Exercise 2 - Distributed Mutual Exclusion

+## How to use (Target: TA)

+Limitations: Maximum 20 clients.

+1. Start server by typing: "go run server.go" in a terminal while in the server folder

+1. Start client by typing: "go run client.go" in a terminal while in the client folder.
+A client vil have a linear behavior, as seen in its "behavior" function.
+RequestAccess -> wait for access -> Retrive Information 5 times -> Release Access.
+Every 3'rd client will do a random rpc function, to display that only the Client with access have access.

+## Description of Submited LogFile (before TA runs)
+In the log file we created we created 2 normal clients.
+Then a troublelsome 3'rd client, that tried to retrive information without having access and died.
+We created a 4'th client and removed it while in was in queue.
+We then removed 2 while it had access, and the next in the queue (client 1) got access.

 ## Description:

 You have to implement distributed mutual exclusion between nodes in your distributed system.